FredVinet/Drone-Tello/README.md

 # Drone extravaganza

-## Main goals

-Stream the drone video
-Objects recognition with YOLO
-Interactions with recognized objects

-## Matériel
+With this project you'll be able to take your first steps with a programmable drone : set it's course, stream it's view and react to the environment through object recognition.

-Drone Ryze Tello EDU
+We used the Ryze Tello EDU drone.

-## A installer
+## Dependencies

 * python3
 * cv2